netket/netket/docs/docs/install.md

 Netket is a numerical framework written in Python to simulate many-body quantum systems using variational methods.
-In general, netket allows the user to parametrize quantum states using arbitrary functions, be it simple mean-field ansatze, Jastrow, MPS ansatze or convolutional neural networks.
+In general, netket allows the user to parametrize quantum states using arbitrary functions, be it simple mean-field Ansätze, Jastrow, MPS Ansätze or convolutional neural networks.
 Those states can be sampled efficiently in order to estimate observables or other quantities.
-Stochastic optimisation of the energy or a time-evolution are implemnented on top of those samplers.
+Stochastic optimisation of the energy or a time-evolution are implemented on top of those samplers.

 Netket tries to follow the [functional programming](https://en.wikipedia.org/wiki/Functional_programming) paradigm, and is built around [jax](https://en.wikipedia.org/wiki/Functional_programming).
-While it is possible to run the examples without knowledge of [jax], we strongly reccomend getting familiar with it if you wish to extend netket.
+While it is possible to run the examples without knowledge of [jax], we strongly recommend getting familiar with it if you wish to extend netket.

 This documentation is divided into several modules, each explaining in-depth how a sub-module of netket works.